-At the same time, children will want more privacy and more personal space as they get older.
-This doesn’t necessarily mean your child has something to hide.
-It’s just a natural part of adolescence.
+At the same time, teenagers usually want more privacy and more personal space.
+This is a natural part of adolescence.

-To learn how to make safe and responsible decisions for themselves, teenagers need your advice, support and monitoring.
-The best monitoring is low key, although there’ll be times when it’s OK for you to ask your child for specific information about where they're going and who they're with.
+Teenagers need your advice, support and monitoring as they develop independence and responsibility.
+The best monitoring is low key, although there’ll be times when it’s OK for you to ask your child for specific information about where they’re going and who they’re with.

 You can stay connected and build your relationship with your child by using unplanned, everyday interactions – for example, a casual chat over the washing-up.
 Or connecting can be planned.
 This is when you make special time to do things together that you both enjoy.

 Here are some ideas for planned and unplanned connecting:

 - one-on-one time with your child

 - simple, kind things – a pat on the back, a hug or a knock on the door before entering your child’s bedroom.

 Listening and communicating with pre-teens and teenagers